booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _ - Give the entire project team access to the issue tracker and version control system_

-Everyone on the team has access to GitHub and it's issue tracker.
+Everyone on the team has access to GitHub and its issue tracker.

 _ - Use code reviews to ensure quality_